 History of the Society

-The Exmouth Choral Society was founded in 1867 by William Vinnicombe, who was organist of the recently built St John the Evangelist Church, Withycombe Raleigh.
-It was reorganised in 1896 by Raymond Wilmot and by 1910 the Society had performed 37 different works.
+The Exmouth Choral Society was founded in 1867 by William Vinnicombe, who was organist of St John the Evangelist Church, Withycombe Raleigh which had been built only two years before.
+The Society was reorganised in 1896 by Raymond Wilmot and by 1910 had performed 37 different works.

 During the First World War concerts were abandoned but, from 1920 to 1934, regular performances were given.
 However, support waned after that and no more concerts were given until 1937, when Archibald Marcom took over as conductor.
 There have been no further gaps in continuity of performances.
 The Society performed regularly during the Second World War and in the immediate post war period hosted two music festivals.